chattcp/docs/src/search-package.md

-# Advanced Search
+# Advanced Search Functionality of ChatTCP

 To simplify the analysis process, ChatTCP parses all connections in pcap (or pcapng) files, reassembling round-trip packets by connection to display them as chat records.
 Therefore, ChatTCP defaults to supporting filtering by connection and fuzzy search.

-However, in practical use, pcap files can be large, resulting in many parsed connections, or a single connection may have many round-trip packets.
-In such cases, it can be very difficult to find packets containing a specific character in the payload by searching through each connection one by one.
+However, in practical use, pcap files can be very large, yielding numerous connections or a high number of round-trip packets within a single connection.
+In such cases, finding packets whose Payload contains a specific string by searching through each connection individually can be extremely difficult.

-To address this issue, ChatTCP provides an advanced search feature that supports global searches for packets based on TCP flags, Payload, and other criteria.
-Similarly, we do not need to remember how to write filtering expressions like in Wireshark.
+To address this issue, ChatTCP provides an advanced search function that supports global searching of packets based on conditions such as TCP flags and Payload.
+Similarly, there is no need to remember how to write filter expressions like in Wireshark.

 ![Advanced search](/images/search-package/advanced-search.png)